Lutheran sacraments: Holy Absolution

 In historic Lutheran practice, Holy Absolution is held every Saturday, which is the evening before the offering of the Holy Mass on the Lord's Day; additionally, Holy Absolution is expected before one's First Communion.
 Shrove Tuesday is a popular day for Holy Absolution as the following day (Ash Wednesday) begins the Christian season of repentance, Lent.
 But the practice of private confession is voluntary, not obligatory.

 The rite for General Confession, as well as (private) Holy Absolution, are contained in the Lutheran hymnals.

 The Lutheran Churches affirm the seal of the confessional, which mandates that a priest can not disclose the contents of a confession to any third party as he is acting in persona Christi.
 Many countries have laws that respect this priest–penitent privilege.

+In Evangelical-Lutheranism, the sacrament of Holy Absolution is related to Holy Baptism, as there is an "emphasis on the declaration of forgiveness, or absolution".

 Non-sacramental rites

 Confirmation

+An Evangelical-Lutheran priest of the Church of Sweden elevates the host before the congregation during a Confirmation Mass at Oscar's Church on the Third Sunday of Eastertide.

 Confirmation is a public profession of faith prepared for by long and careful instruction.
 In English, it may also be known as the "affirmation of baptism" and is a mature and public profession of the faith that "marks the completion of the congregation's program of confirmation ministry".
 The German language uses for Lutheran confirmation a different word (Konfirmation) from the word used for the same Sacrament in the Catholic Church (Firmung).
 Confirmation teaches baptized Christians the first part of Luther's Small Catechism, which explains the Ten Commandments, the Apostles' Creed, the Lord's Prayer, and the three Lutheran sacraments: the Sacrament of Holy Baptism, the Sacrament of Holy Absolution, and the Sacrament of the Eucharist.
 An average catechism class lasts about one to two years.

 Holy Matrimony

-Holy Matrimony is a union between a man and a woman, acknowledging the grace of God in their life.
-Some Lutheran churches will perform same-sex weddings.
+Holy Matrimony is considered by many to be a union between a man and a woman, acknowledging the grace of God in their life.
+A number of Lutheran churches will also perform same-sex weddings.